hendrikmaus/helm-templexer/README.md

 Configuration can be provided as YAML format.

-> All paths are evaluated relative to the configuration ile during execution.
+> All paths are evaluated relative to the configuration file during execution.

 | **Parameter**        | **Description**                                                                                                                                                                                                                                                                    | **Condition** | **Default** | **Example**                          |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------:|-------------|--------------------------------------|